SaasGenix/Taska/README.md

-# Taska - The Ultimate SaaS-Based Todo List
+# Taska - The Ultimate SaasGenix Todo List

 Taska is a powerful, intuitive, and feature-rich task management solution designed for individuals and teams.
 Built with efficiency in mind, Taska helps users organize, prioritize, and accomplish their tasks seamlessly.